 Moving to a later time

 Requires more care.
-If the shift would create a gap of more than 24 hours since your previous dose, treat it as a missed pill and use condoms for 7 days.
+If the shift would create a gap of more than 24 hours since your previous dose, see what to do if you miss a pill and use condoms for 7 days.

 For large time shifts